AlexeyMatveev686/office-js-api/Word/ApiDocumentContent/Methods/GetAllTables.md

 ## Example

-This example showh how to get an array of all tables from the document content.
+This example shows how to get an array of all tables from the document content.

 ```javascript
 builder.CreateFile("docx");